 A whimsical treat for those traveling with children would be to explore the Buda Hills via the Children’s Railway.
 A day out on this train takes you to numerous spots along adventurous forest trails, playgrounds, sacred shrines, and an adventure course.

 See Related: Best Hiking Apps for Your Next Adventure

 20. Go on a Day Trip to Visegrád

 One of Budapest’s most popular day trips is to cruise to the Danube bend to enjoy the beautiful Hungarian countryside while also visiting historical monuments like the formal royal residence of Visegrád Citadel.

 Sitting perched high on a hill beside the Danube River is the most iconic building in all of Visegrád, the Visegrád Citadel.
-Thousands flock to the Citadel every year for the amazing surrounding rolling hills and numerous interesting exhibits on display, mostly featuring information on the Middle Ages.
+Thousands flock to the Citadel yearly for the amazing surrounding rolling hills and numerous interesting exhibits, mostly featuring information on the Middle Ages.

 Another popular experience at Visegrád, the Royal Palace, takes you back to the Hungarian Renaissance.
 At over 700 years old, the Palace highlights the rich Hungarian history of the area through a series of permanent exhibitions and some beautiful palace grounds.

 21. See the Royal Palace of Gödöllő